LiuLimingCode/HFNet_SLAM/README.md

 ### OpenCV

 We use OpenCV to manipulate images and features.
 Dowload and install instructions can be found at: http://opencv.org.
-Required at leat 4.4.

 ### TensorFlow C++ API